 - Seek legal advice.
 Having a lawyer on your side after being in a collision in an Uber or Lyft can ensure that you get the justice you deserve and know how to deal with the entire legal process.

-Krzak Rundio Law Group Is on Your Side
+Krzak Rundio Gorman, Injury Attorneys Is on Your Side